Companies contributing or helping the project Permalink to " Companies contributing or helping the project"

-- Ippon Technologies, which provides time and hardware to @juliendubois so he can improve the project.
+- Microsoft, which provides time and hardware to @juliendubois to improve the project.

-- Okta, which provides time and hardware to @mraible so he can improve the project.
+- Okta, which provides time and hardware to @mraible to improve the project.
 They also contributed the OIDC support and Ionic module.

 - Google contributed the Kubernetes sub-generator.
 It is maintained by Ray Tsang.

 - Heroku contributed the Heroku sub-generator.
 It is maintained by Joe Kutner.

 - CloudCaptain has added specific support for JHipster.
 It is maintained by Axel Fontaine.

 - Software AG, which sponsors Ehcache, contributed to greatly improve our Ehcache support.